OrsiniBr/Koopland/README.md

 - Competitive rates
 - Developer-friendly API

-This makes KoopIt truly borderless - anyone can sell ideas, anyone can buy, regardless of their preferred blockchain.
+This makes KoopLand truly borderless - anyone can sell ideas, anyone can buy, regardless of their preferred blockchain.

 ## Contributing
 Contributions welcome!
 Please open an issue or submit a PR.